ogusarenko/mke-docs/content/dev/configuration/authentication/kubelogin-setup.md

 ---

-[kubelogin](https://github.com/int128/kubelogin) is a helpful open-source tool that you can use to authenticate and set up a kubeconfig file for MKE 4k, with which you can add an authentication client application and audience to your MKE 4k cluster.
+[kubelogin](https://github.com/int128/kubelogin) is a helpful open-source tool that you can use to authenticate and set up a kubeconfig file for MKE 4k.

+Once kubelogin is configured, whenever you run a `kubectl` command without a valid token the authentication process is automatically triggered.

+MKE 4k ships with a default `kubelogin` configuration that makes it easier to set the tool up.
+Thereafter, if you need to make adjustments to the `kubelogin` configuration, you can fall back to using the `audience` and `client application` parameters.

 {{< callout type="info" >}}